How To Travel The World On $50 A Day by Matt Kepnes

 - People of all backgrounds travel: broke students, parents, elderly, disabled

-- Most issues abroad are no more dangerous or complex than those in U.S. cities
+- Most issues abroad are no more complex than those in U.S. cities

 - Travel is about self-growth, not impressing others